-If you are experiencing writer’s block, keep this in mind: You’re not alone.
-Writer’s block happens to almost everyone.
+If you experience writer’s block, you’re not alone.
+It happens to almost everyone

 Break Through Writer’s Block